Conjunctival concretion

 Concretion in the palpebral conjunctiva, is called conjunctival concretion, that is a (or a cluster of) small, hard, yellowish-white calcified matter, superficially buried beneath the palpebral conjunctiva.
 Most of concretions in the eye form in the palpebral conjunctiva, which is a clear membrane to surround the inside of the eyelid; fewer can be located in the cornea and retina.

-Symptoms
+Symptoms and signs

 Conjunctival concretions are typically asymptomatic.
 However, common symptoms may include eye discomfort, irritation, and a sensation of a foreign body.
 In some cases, larger, harder, or multiple concretions can cause the superficial layers of the conjunctiva or eyelid to rub off, leading to conjunctival abrasion, which is particularly noticeable during blinking.
 In severe cases, dysfunction or inflammation of the meibomian (Meibomianitis) glands may occur.

 Cause

 Chronic conjunctivitis (e.g. trachoma) and aging factor are two causes of conjunctival concretion, which will make the conjunctiva cellular degeneration to produce an epithelial inclusion cyst, filled with epithelial cells and keratin debris.
 After calcification, the conjunctival cyst hardens and forms a conjunctival concretion.
 Congenital conjunctival concretion condition is also more common.